 An in-depth study dedicated to answering the question "What are nanofibers used for?"

-What nanofibers are made for: application fields
+What are nanofibers used for?
+Here the application fields

 About two-thirds of the patents filed on Electrospinning applications are in the biomedical field, due to the high surface area to volume ratio.

 In tissue engineering this technique is used to produce scaffolds with interconnected pore structure of nanometer scale.
 Supports are produced for growth, adhesion, migration, proliferation and reproduction of biological tissue to be replaced.

 Substrates and electrospun membranes are produced for wound dressing such as burns and abrasions, controlled release of medicines (in fact, nanofibers are used as a vehicle for the transport and release of the medicine) where the active ingredient is introduced into the polymer solution and then the nanofibers are produced with the electrospinning technique.